 It was 21 years until I saw my first-born child.
 There were 20 Christmases, 20 Thanksgivings and 20 birthdays before I knew my son’s name or where he lived.
 Our reunion reverberated through his adoptive family and through my own family.
-By then I had a husband, and also two little girls who were surprised to learn they had an older brother.
-Yet somehow we made ourselves a new family without damaging the structure that al sheltered us.
+By the time I met my son, I had a husband, and also two little girls who were surprised to learn they had an older brother.
+Yet somehow, we blended ourselves into a new family.
+I thought that family would last forever.

 All of my children are adults now.
 We are living in the aftermath of my divorce from my daughters’ father.
 Now I’m thinking about the individuals that make up a family as bricks and stones that need regular shoring up to keep the walls from falling down.
 Each brick and stone needs a regular inspection.
 Some polishing, perhaps.
 And maybe love should be more like cement than glue.

 This year my husband is not in the picture.
 Our marriage is a pile of rubble.
 I am picking up the pieces of what remains of our family.
 That means I will be traveling.
 This holiday season I will cross both a desert and an ocean with my youngest child in order to visit her siblings.
 Every mile will be worth it.